No one can tell you for certain whether now is the perfect time to buy.

 Make sure you don’t forget that the two models used here are only the starting point of the process for analysing and valuing a bank share like ANZ.

 We think it’s good practice to read at least three years of annual reports, jot down your thoughts/research and set out your thesis/expectations based on what management is saying.
 Indeed, a very useful tool is studying management’s language in presentations and videos.
 Is the management team candid?
 Or does he/she use lots of jargon and never answer a straight question?
 Finally, read articles and research from good analysts, and when you do, seek out people who disagree with you.
-These voices are often the most informative.
+These voices are often the most helpful.

 These are just a handful of the best strategies to use alongside your valuation tools to determine if you’re making a mistake — hopefully, before you make a costly mistake!